Faculty/Staff Learning Partners

 Student Life is committed to sending trips with a carefully selected advisor; not only in case of emergencies, but also for the unique perspective you bring to the trip.

-EKU’s Alternative Break trips are led by two student co-leaders.
+EKU’s Alternative Break trips are led by student leaders.
 These student leaders are responsible for the trip logistics both before and during the trip, communications with the partner sites, team meetings and development, and facilitating group reflection sessions.
 Each trip also has a Learning Partner, or advisor.

 The most effective Learning Partner serve as a resource to the trip Site Leaders and participants.